Delaware Birth Records Search

 - Adoptee’s Birth Certificate - this is a special official copy for children who were adopted in the U.S. Processing time for this type can take up to three months.

 Delaware’s population is just shy of 1 million people and as of 2018 is estimated at 971,180.
-Delaware is the 45th largest state in the U.S. according to these figures.
-Delaware is also the 14th fastest growing state in America with an annual growth rate of 1.05%.
-Considered tiny with only 2,490 square miles of surface area, Delaware is the second smallest state in the U.S. The population density is 460.8 people per square mile, making it the 6th most densely populated state in the country.
+It is the 45th largest state in the U.S. according to these figures.
+The state is also the 14th fastest growing state in America with an annual growth rate of 1.05%.
+Considered tiny with only 2,490 square miles of surface area, it is the second smallest state in the U.S. The population density is 460.8 people per square mile, making it the 6th most densely populated state in the country.
 It was one of the original thirteen states in the Union.

 Population change from 2010-2016